justincharney/justincharney/README.md

 ### I'm a Student, Drummer, and Powerlifter!
 - 📚 Completing my B.Eng in Bioengineering at McGill
 - 🌱 Learning web development in PHP using Laravel
-- 🤝 Looking to collaborate with others on machine learning projects or a SaaS startup
+- 🤝 Looking to collaborate with others on machine learning projects or a startup

 <br>